RayHightower/RayHightower.com/_posts/2016-07-07-windycitythings-2016-wow.markdown

 ### Next Year

 Planning for the next WindyCityThings is already underway.
-If you’re excited about IoT and if there’s something special that you’d like to see at WindyCityThings in 2017, dash me a message through the [contact form](/contact) and the organizers will consider it.
+If you’re excited about IoT and if there’s something special that you’d like to see at WindyCityThings in 2017, drop a message in the [contact form](/contact) and the organizers will consider it for next year.

 We look forward to hearing from you!